 Since the 1960s, the underwater access afforded by SCUBA gear has allowed divers, historians, treasure hunters, and archaeologists to discover and explore many of the American Civil War-related shipwrecks.
 In a remarkable feat of historical detective work, Gaines scoured countless sources—from government and official records to sports diver and treasure-hunting magazines—and cross-indexes his compilation by each vessel's various names and nicknames throughout its career.

 An essential reference work for Civil War scholars and buffs, archaeologists, divers, and aficionados of naval history, Encyclopedia of Civil War Shipwrecks revives and preserves for posterity the little-known stories of these intriguing historical artifacts.

-W. Craig Gaines, a former civilian employee of the U.S. Army Corps of Engineers, is currently a senior reservoir engineer in the private sector.
-He is the author of The Confederate Cherokees: John Drew's Regiment of Mounted Rifles and Civil War Gold and Other Lost Treasures.
-He lives in Edmond and Tulsa, Oklahoma.
+W. Craig Gaines, a former civilian employee of the U.S. Army Corps of Engineers, is the author of Civil War Gold and Other Lost Treasures and Encyclopedia of Civil War Shipwrecks.

 Found an Error?
 Tell us about it.